 - Seven to eight weeks before: Once a date has been agreed, start scouting around for a Santa who is willing to don the famous red suit, and chat to children for three hours (or several Santas working in shifts).
 Enlist some elves as volunteers for the grotto, helping to manage those waiting, and organising presents.
 If you don’t already have a Santa outfit (or three!), try to borrow one from a local community group or church.
 Large supermarkets sell Santa outfits from October, so get in quick if you’re yet to buy!
 Elf outfits can usually be found in pound shops.

 - Five to six weeks before: Decide what form your grotto will take.
 With the right decorations (and a sprinkle of imagination), you can transform almost anywhere into a grotto.
 Previous examples from PTAs include a classroom, storage cupboard and even a corridor!
 If you want to keep your grotto outdoors, think outdoor classroom, pop-up gazebo, play fort or games equipment storage shed.
 Start sourcing decorations – use large sheets of fabric to cover the walls, and have tinsel, a Christmas tree, empty boxes wrapped to look like presents, cotton wool and fairy lights.
 Have a large comfy chair for Santa.

 - Three to four weeks before: Source your gifts, taking into account your costs, potential profit and the age range of the children who will be attending.
 Aim to pay no more than £1.50 per child.
 Gifts might include books, craft kits or toys.
 On average, we have found that PTAs charge around £3 to visit Santa, including a gift.
-Buy gifts in bulk, as it can work out a lot cheaper – take a look at our suppliers directory and read our guide to better buying.
+Buy gifts in bulk, as it can work out a lot cheaper – take a look at our supplier directory and read our guide to better buying.